Anne Spiegel: Career in federal politics

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Spiegel was part of her party's delegation in the working group on climate protection and energy policy, co-chaired by Matthias Miersch, Oliver Krischer and Lukas Köhler.

 On 25 November 2021, she was nominated by the federal board of the Greens as Federal Minister for Family Affairs, Senior Citizens, Women and Youth in the Scholz cabinet.
 She took office on 8 December.

 Spiegel was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

 During the flood in Rhineland-Palatinate in 2021, Spiegel was state environment minister.
 Shortly after the disaster, she was on a four week vacation in France.
 Spiegel had (falsely) stated that she had attended several cabinet meetings in Rhineland-Palatinate during her vacation.
 Up from March 2022, Spiegel was heavily criticized because internal documents revealed that she was more concerned with making her ministry look good than with assuming responsibility for the disaster.

 Spiegel resigned from her post on 11 April 2022.
 She stated: "Due to political pressure, I decided today to make the office of Federal Minister for Family Affairs available.
 I am doing this to avert damage to the office, which is facing major political challenges."
 She made no reference to her alleged mistakes in the statement.

+In October 2025, Anne Spiegel was nominated by Region Hannover president Steffen Krach (SPD) to head the Department for Social Affairs, Inclusion, Family and Youth (Dezernat II).
+If approved by the regional assembly, she is expected to assume office in May 2026.
+The nomination marks Spiegel’s first return to public office since her 2022 resignation.
+Local media described the move as a cautious political comeback, while some commentators questioned the choice.